 Philadelphia Employee Defamation Lawyer

-We have offices in Philadelphia and Moorestown, New Jersey.
+We have offices in Philadelphia, Pennsylvania, Moorestown, New Jersey and New York, New York.
 We represent clients throughout the region, including but not limited to, Philadelphia, Bucks, Montgomery, Chester and Delaware Counties in Pennsylvania and in New Jersey.

 In order for a claim of defamation to be actionable, it must be something that is false.
 A false statement cannot be an opinion.
 If a supervisor or another employee says that the employee is untrustworthy, lazy or irresponsible, that alone is not sufficient to be considered defamation.